nmalkin/minesweeper-examples/README.md

 Minesweeper Examples
 ===========

-This are reference implementations of the [Minesweeper Square Challenge](http://minesweeper.nm.io/)
+These are reference implementations of the [Minesweeper Square Challenge](http://minesweeper.nm.io/).

-They all output the same interface and implement a simple solver that tries to randomly guess where all the open coordinates are.
+They all implement a simple solver that tries to randomly guess where all the open coordinates are.

 How to run
 ---------

 To run any of these solvers you just need to execute the scripts without arguments.
-For example for Python and Ruby:
+For example for Python:

 ```
 $ python python-solver.py